NathanTurcotte/CS3130/ASS4/ReadMe.txt

             -RemoveEmployee request : "remove:id:;"
             -DisplayEmployee request : "display:;"
     -Messages received are to be decoded, then printed as is.
+    -Employee Id can contain any number of digits 0-9 -First name, last name, department can contain any number of characters a-zA-Z

 Server Protocol :
     -The server listens for connections